kantorovich/kantorovich-site/content/event/women-ot-2024/index.md

    and the direct Gromov-Hausdorff limiting Wasserstein distance will also be discussed.
    {{< /abstract >}}
- * 9:30-10:00: Three flash talks (5+2) - Xue Feng, Claire Murphy, Maria Oprea
-   {{< abstract
+ * {{< abstract
-   title="Probabilistic Taken’s Embedding through the Wasserstein Tangent Space" author="Maria Oprea"
+   title="9:30-10:00: Probabilistic Taken’s Embedding through the Wasserstein Tangent Space" author="Maria Oprea" affiliation="Cornell University"
    >}}
    In this work, we generalize the Takens embedding theorem to the Eulerian framework by considering an embedding between Wasserstein spaces.
 We show